Improving IR-based Bug Localization with Semantics-Driven Query Reduction: Motivational Example

 \section{Motivational Example}

 In this section, we demonstrate the effectiveness of our approach --IQLoc-- in bug localization using a motivating example.
 We present an example where our approach outperforms the baseline methods.
-Table \ref{tab:bug_motivational_example} shows an example bug report from \textit{Spring Workflow (SFW)} and Fig. \ref{fig:bugreport_method_context} shows the associated buggy code.
+Table \ref{tab:bug_motivational_example} shows an example bug report (Bug ID\#SWF-1416) from \textit{Spring Webflow (SFW)}~\cite{springwebflow} and Fig. \ref{fig:bugreport_method_context} shows the associated buggy code.
 When the pre-processed version of the bug report is executed as a query by an IR-based search engine (e.g., Elasticsearch), the first buggy document is found at the \nth{53} position, which is not an ideal result.
-As shown in Table \ref{tab:bug_motivational_example}, the pre-processed version of the title or description fields also does not make a good query.
+As shown in Table \ref{tab:bug_motivational_example}, the pre-processed version of the title or description field also does not make a good query.

 The example bug report discusses an issue involving snapshot creation, which could affect several classes including \texttt{PersistentContext}.
 Interestingly, the root cause of the bug involves the serialization/compression of the \texttt{FlowExecution} object.
 However, traditional techniques such as BLUiR and Blizzard consistently select \texttt{PersistenceContext} as a query keyword since it is found in the bug report.
 This leads to poor retrieval performance and they retrieve their first buggy documents at the \nth{13} and \nth{18} positions, respectively.

-In contrast, the seminal work on deep learning-based bug localization --DNNLoc-- considers multiple features (e.g., textual relevance, change history, collaborative filtering), but performs poorly by retrieving the buggy document at the \nth{28} position.
+In contrast, LRBL, a learning-to-rank technique, leverages a mix of heterogeneous features including lexical similarity, class-name overlap, collaborative filtering, and historical bug-fixing information to rank suspicious source documents.
+Similarly, DNNLoc, the seminal work on deep learning–based bug localization, also considers multiple features (e.g., textual relevance, change history, and collaborative filtering) and employs a neural ranking model to predict suspiciousness scores.
+Nevertheless, LRBL and DNNLoc perform poorly for this bug, retrieving the buggy document at the \nth{19} and \nth{28} positions, respectively.
+On the other hand, RLocator, a reinforcement learning–based technique, formulates bug localization as a ranking optimization problem.
+However, it still fails to capture the nuances of program understanding and ranks the buggy document at the \nth{6} position, which is not ideal.